 — Bankim Chandra Chatterjee, Indian Writer

 Durga is the invincible and fearless warrior goddess who battles the forces of evil and protects the world from suffering, disaster, hatred, corruption and wrongdoing.
 As Shiva’s consort, she complements his persona of destruction, but in a much more forceful and dramatic way.
-She is also an avatar of Parvati, who completes the Trinity of Hindu Goddesses together with Saraswati and Lakshmi.
+She is also an avatar of Parvati, who completes the Trinity of Hindu Goddesses.
 Her energy is so mighty that she is revered by all other gods and known as Devi (The Goddess) or Shakti (The Power).
 Actually, some ancient scriptures regard her to be the supreme being and the creator of the entire universe.

 With between eight and eighteen arms, each holding various symbolic weapons, Durga frequently appears riding on a lion or a tiger and boldly slaying a demon buffalo.
 Like Shiva, she has three eyes which represent desire, action and knowledge.
 She is depicted as terrifying, aggressive and fierce; but a serene expression on her face indicates that ultimately, she fights for good over evil.

 In the opening prayers of yogic practice, Durga is referred to as “Tryambake” (the 3-eyed goddess).
 She expresses the act of consciously, courageously and assertively overcoming our own unhealthy thoughts, negative feelings and bad intentions.

 If you worship the white-tusked Vināyaka,